 The future of Te Puke looks bright.

-Focus Te Puke also run a Xmas Parade and people from miles around come to see the "red gentleman" and his helpers.
+The Te Puke Lions run an Xmas Parade and people from miles around come to see the "red gentleman" and his helpers.
 Sports and cultural groups abound in the area, and Te Puke is theatrically know as the cultural seed bed of the Bay.
 The current population of the town is 7150 (2006 census) and including surrounding district numbers approximately 9240 (including Maketu, Paengaroa, Upper Papamoa, Rangiuru, Pongakawa and Pukehina).
 Te Puke is twelve minutes drive from Papamoa which has a population of (2006 census) 13450.